 By law, all winnings, even those obtained abroad should be declared and taxed.
 To ensure that you remain on the right side of the law the smartest move would be to declare your winnings and pay the required tax, even if those winnings were obtained on foreign gambling sites.

 Norway has a state-run monopoly when it comes to online gambling or any other form of gambling.
 By law, only state-owned operators are allowed to provide gambling services in Norway.
 Of course, there are still a few online casino operators that have opened their doors to Norwegian players.

 Some have gone as far as allowing players from this country to play in Nynorsk and Bokmal.
 They also allow players to make transactions with their country currency, Norwegian Kroner.
 These sites are accessible but they are still considered illegal by the government.

 Players can still access these sites but have to accept that playing at any ‘illegal’ online casinos might get them into trouble.
 There are times when the government decides to follow up on players participating in online gambling at offshore sites, and they have been known to get into trouble.
 A silver lining is that while the government has no tolerance for illegal gambling activities they generally chase down the operators instead of the players.

 The easiest way to access and play at offshore online casinos is by making use of a trustworthy eWallet or cryptocurrency.
-If you’re a Norwegian-based online casino player who wants to test out the waters with a wider gaming variety, we’d suggest taking a look at our list of top-rated online casinos that are open to Norwegian players.
+If you’re a Norwegian-based online casino player who wants to test out the waters with a wider gaming variety, we’d suggest taking a look at our list of top-rated online casinos in Norway that are open to players.
 These online casinos have also been vetted and reviewed and are considered safe and fair.

 The casino you select remains your choice but ultimately there is a risk of getting scammed if you choose to play at a site that is suspicious.
 You should be aware that if this happens there will be no support or help from the government because it is still considered illegal to play at online sites not provided by state-owned companies.